 The most obvious answer right now is for times like these - when there's a national emergency due to a pandemic.

 For me, I always strive to have at least 3-6 months of income in my business savings account.
-That way if business drops off, I can continue to pay myself until things bounce back.
+That way if business drops off, I can continue to pay myself until things bounce back or I come up with a strategy to make money quickly.

 If you have a savings account, you can pay for those things easily from your savings.